Tracy-To/Weather-App/README.md

 ## Approach taken

-I wanted to make a simple weather app that required users to do minimal inputting and scrolling but could still display some/most of the important weather information users would want to know about.
+I wanted to make a simple weather app that requires users to do minimal inputting and scrolling but could still display some/most of the important weather information users would want to know about.

 ## Link to live site